Ewa6/quoteable-service/docs/index.md

 ### Feedback

 We value your feedback!
-If you have any suggestions or comments about the Quoteable API, let us know:
+If you have any suggestions or comments about the Quoteable Service, let us know:

 * **Email**: <feedback@quoteableapi.com>